Viewing archives for Old Members & Friends

 8.45am Holy Communion in Chapel

 Please note that this event coincides with Meeting Minds, the University-wide alumni weekend.
 Do look out for interesting sessions at the Maths Institute and at colleges and departments across Oxford from 19-21 September.
-Registration for Meeting Minds usually opens in June.
+Registration for Meeting Minds will open shortly.

 Contact